Student Classes

 -

-My child is struggling in math.
-Will NYMC help him or her?
+My child is struggling with math.
+Will NYMC help?

 -

 I attended NYMC last year.
-Is it going to be the same material this year?
+Will the material be the same this year?

 -